TEALSK12/apcsa-public/curriculum/Unit3/Lesson-3XX.md

 Share your work with other classmates, friends or family.
 Record any feedback, suggestions and comments and use this information to make the final iteration of your program.

 ---
-CHECKPOINT 3
+*CHECKPOINT 3*

-SUBMIT THE FINAL VERSION OF YOUR PROGAM TO YOUR TEACHER, AS WELL AS YOUR FEEDBACK FROM CLASSMATES, FRIENDS OR FAMILY.
+<b>SUBMIT THE FINAL VERSION OF YOUR PROGAM TO YOUR TEACHER, AS WELL AS YOUR FEEDBACK FROM CLASSMATES, FRIENDS OR FAMILY.</b>

 ---